Commodore 64 peripherals: Present and Future devices

 While CMD no longer produces Commodore hardware, new peripherals are still being developed and produced, mostly for mass storage or networking purposes.

 The MMC64 cartridge allows the C64 to access MMC- and SD flash memory cards.
 And several revisions and add-ons have been developed for it to take advantage of extra features.
 It features an Amiga clock port for connecting a RR-Net Ethernet-Interface, an MP3 player add-on called 'mp3@c64' has even been produced for it.

 In February 2008, Individual Computers started shipping the MMC Replay.
 It unites the MMC64 and the Retro Replay in one cartridge, finally built with proper case-fit in mind (even including the RRnet2 Ethernet add-on).
 It contains many improvements, such as C128 compatibility, a built-in .d64 mounter (not speedloader-compatible though, because the 1541 CPU is not emulated), 512 kB ROM for a total of eight cartridges, 512 kB RAM, a built-in flash-tool for cartridge images and wider support for various types of cartridges (not merely Action-replay-based).

 In April 2008, the first batch of 1541 Ultimate shipped, a project by the hobbyist VHDL-developer Gideon Zweijtzer.
 This is a cartridge that carries an Action Replay and Final Cartridge (whatever the user prefers) and a very compatible FPGA-emulated 1541 drive that is fed from a built-in SD-card slot (.d64, prg etc.).
 The difference to other SD-based and .d64 mounting cartridges like the MMC64, Super Snapshot 2007 or MMC Replay is, that the 6502 that powers the 1541 Floppy and the 1541's mechanical behavior (even sound) is fully emulated, making it theoretically compatible with almost anything.
-Fileselection and management is done via a third button on the cartridge that brings up a new menu on screen.
+File selection and management is done via a third button on the cartridge that brings up a new menu on screen.
 The 1541 Ultimate also works in standalone mode without a c-64, functioning just like a normal Commodore 1541 would.
 Disk-selection of .d64s is then done via buttons on the cartridge, power is supplied via USB.
 There is a "Plus-Version" available with an extra 32 Megabytes of RAM (as REU and for future use), the basic version has just enough RAM for the advertised functions to work.